 However, all scheduled and actual time logged after rate cards are enabled will adopt the new default Account Rate Card.
 Therefore, you should make sure that all hours that need to use the old bill rate have been entered prior to enabling rate cards for your account.

-To learn how to do the following steps to transition from individual bill rates to rate cards, please see our Rate Cards Overview article.
+To learn how to transition from individual bill rates to rate cards, please see our Rate Cards Overview article.
 Please note that after rate cards are enabled, you’ll no longer be able to set bill rates via the Account Members section in Mavenlink; instead, the bill rate will be determined by role.

 - Enable rate cards